-But today we're going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Massachusetts have the grown the fastest.
+But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in Massachusetts have the grown the fastest.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Bay State that have people climbing over each other to get in.

-These are the 10 fastest growing cities in Massachusetts for 2018 according to the most recent census data:
+These are the 10 fastest growing cities in Massachusetts for 2020 according to the most recent census data:

+What's the fastest growing city in Massachusetts for 2020?
+Based on the most recent ACS data, Chelsea ranks as the fastest growing city in Massachusetts.
 If you happen to be a resident of Chelsea, you're probably not too surprised to find it on our list.

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the beginning of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2016
+- Current Population

 - Population in 2010

-- Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)
+- Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)